 What about girls?

-Then you have to walk away because with teenagers what you realize is you can’t make them do anything.
+Then you have to walk away.
+Walk away because you realize that you can’t make your teenager do anything.
 You can’t physically pick them up and move to where you want them to be, for example.
 You’ve got to rely on something else, which is telling them what you believe will be in their best interest, which they might not believe right now.
 Again, it’s “You can do this.
 Get it done and then you are free to go.
 Or you can leave it and feel the consequences as they fall.
 I wont save you from them, you will have to deal with them.”